 Hola Mohalla: Celebrating Valor

 India is a land of diverse cultures, festivals and traditions.
 I live in Punjab, the land of the five rivers.
 Hola Mohalla is a major festival in my region.
 All roads lead to Sri Anandpur Sahib during Hola Mohalla.
-The three days festival is a sight to behold and one feels proud of the rich culture of our country.
+The three-day festival is a sight to behold, and one feels proud of the rich culture of our country.

 Blessed, blessed is the Knower of the Lord, my True Guru, He has taught me to look upon friend and foe alike.— Guru Gobind Singh